social-streets/the-slice/site-template/src/data/articles/east-end-trades-guild-online-store-launches.md

   - "economy"
   - "news"
 featuredImage: "/images/Wild-Wooly-Feldman-outside-shop.jpg"
+author: "tom-mcghie"
+excerpt: "Local businesses of the East End have been working together to create an online store, the East End Trades Guild Store.
+The platform is an alternative to Amazon and one that forms a vital support network between businesses that have been forced to close during lockdown."
 ---

 Local businesses of the East End Trades Guild has been working together to create an online store, the [East End Store](https://eastend.store/home).
 The platform is an alternative to Amazon and one that forms a vital support network between businesses that have been forced to close during lockdown.